winglang/wing/docs/contributing/999-rfcs/2024-03-24-snapshot-tests.md

 committed `.snap` file.
 If the output is not the same, the test will fail with a nice diff indicating that there was an unexpected regression.

-We will also need `wing test --update-snapshot|-U -t tf-aws foo.test.w` to allow only updating the snapshots, because sometimes it doesn't make practical sense to have to deploy just in order to update the snapshot.

 The `--snapshots` or `-s` switch can be used to control behavior:

  * `--snapshots=auto` - auto-detect based on CI flag (described above)